PSG ousts Liverpool from Champions League on penalties to join Barcelona, Bayern and Inter in QF

-MADRID (AP) — Paris Saint-Germain defeated Liverpool in a penalty shootout to join Barcelona, Bayern Munich and Inter Milan in the quarterfinals of the Champions League on Tuesday.
+MADRID (AP) — Gianluigi Donnarumma came through and Paris Saint-Germain defeated Liverpool in a penalty shootout to join Barcelona, Bayern Munich and Inter Milan in the quarterfinals of the Champions League on Tuesday.

 PSG beat Liverpool 1-0 on the night to level the aggregate score at 1-1.
 Ousmane Dembélé scored 12 minutes into the second-leg match after a blunder by the Liverpool defense.